The Albany Med Health System

 We are committed to improving health by attaining the highest standard of quality in care delivery, education, and research initiatives.

 To best serve the needs of our communities, the Albany Med Health System will deliver its mission by means of a structure that will be, and remain, autonomous and self-governing.

 Excellence and continuous improvement / Integrity in every decision we make / Compassion and respect for the dignity of every person / A diverse, equitable, inclusive, and welcoming System / Collaboration throughout our System / Responsiveness to the people of our communities / Fiscal accountability.

 Albany Medical Center is northeastern New York's only academic medical center and one of the largest private employers in the Capital Region.
-It incorporates the 766-bed Albany Medical Center Hospital, which offers the widest range of medical and surgical services in the region, and Albany Medical College, which trains the next generation of doctors, scientists, and other health care professionals.
+It incorporates a 766-bed hospital, which offers the widest range of medical and surgical services in the region, and Albany Medical College, which trains the next generation of doctors, scientists, and other health care professionals.
 It also includes the region's largest physicians' practice.
 Albany Medical Center works with dozens of community partners to improve the region's quality of life.
 It traces its roots to 1849.